JanHerca/urantiapedia/output/wikijs/en/article/Paul_Snider/Presidents_Report_1974.md

 Relationship with Urantia Foundation

-Clarified the Brotherhood function as "sales agent" for The Urantia Book.
+Clarified the Brotherhood function as “sales agent” for The Urantia Book.

 Asked Urantians in meetings and personal discussions to work to protect the copyright and to maintain the integrity of the Book in their local areas.